March 4, 2023

 Also, the time it takes to hold a style (style retention time) varies greatly depending upon the same factors.

 However, this is temporary reshaping or “gluing” that can be reversed easily.
-This polymer film can be readily dissolved by simply using an anti-residue shampoo.
+This polymer film can be readily dissolved by simply using an anti-residue shampoo.4

 Everyone’s hair has different reactions to hair care products and techniques.
 If a person finds that their hair does not respond well to gel casting, it can become a hassle trying to manage or style it accordingly.

-The hair’s surface is composed of a large number of cuticles, arranged in a fashion similar to that of shingles on the roof.
-These cuticles need to be smooth to reduce fiber friction; furthermore, they play an integral role in defining hair’s sensorial properties.
+These cuticles need to be smooth to reduce fiber friction; furthermore, they play an integral role in defining hair’s sensorial properties.7

-As a result, hair becomes more porous, and fragile, and is more vulnerable to high moisture uptake from its surroundings.
+As a result, hair becomes more porous, and fragile, and is more vulnerable to high moisture uptake from its surroundings.8

-Porous hair absorbs more of any substance applied since its pores are now more open and there are large empty areas within the hair shaft.
+Porous hair absorbs more of any substance applied since its pores are now more open and there are large empty areas within the hair shaft.9

 When applying gel to porous hair, there is no uniform homogeneous coating of product formed.
-If you were to look at it under a microscope, it will appear to have a “rough, bumpy” texture that is insufficient for a good definitive hairstyle.
+If you were to look at it under a microscope, it would appear to have a “rough, bumpy” texture that is insufficient for a good definitive hairstyle.1

 High humidity can be a difficult hurdle to overcome when attempting to get a perfect style, as it directly impacts product application and gel cast results.

-To conquer these obstacles, polymers must possess resilient film coatings that can tolerate changing levels of moisture in the air.
-Water-soluble polymers usually do the job well because they absorb water too.
+To conquer these obstacles, polymers must possess resilient film coatings that can tolerate changing levels of moisture in the air.3 Water-soluble polymers usually do the job well because they absorb water too.